18F/ffd-microsite/README.md

 #### Pushing to a target

 Once the microsite has been built locally by running the above command, you can push your changes up to the targeted space.
+Type the following in your terminal.

 ```sh
 cf push